Join us for an adventure in flavor!

 Bowl of chile verde atop the Gypsy Plate.

-Try these other hearty chilis and stews:
+Try these other hearty stews:

 Smoky Chipotle Chili